Hi, I'm Sairalyn.

-While I still provide remote and event support for a handful of nonprofits, I am hoping to fully return to my roots of bringing individuals and private businesses together to build community and share in the goal of improving our world for future generations.
+While I still provide remote and event support for a handful of nonprofits, I am hoping to fully return to my roots of direct service, bringing individuals and private businesses together to build community and share in the goal of improving our world and creating equitable outcomes for future generations.

 I was always struck by the ease with which she built positive relationships with diverse community stakeholders...

 Sairalyn's skill as a director is inspiring and I think the quality of her program certainly reflects that.